Monitoring the environment and supporting low carbon technologies

 The airborne emissions and ambient air sampling and analysis services are accredited to ISO 17025 and are underpinned by the latest research.
 All measurements are traceable to UK National Standards.

 We carry out remote sensing of gaseous emissions worldwide, using DIAL (Differential Absorption Lidar).
 We also offer advice and measurements for Greenhouse Gas Reporting.
-We are entrusted by Defra, the Environment Agency and the National Environment Research Council (NERC) to lead UK monitoring networks, and for the provision of traceable measurements for climate change models.
+We are entrusted by Defra, the Environment Agency and the Natural Environment Research Council (NERC) to lead UK monitoring networks, and for the provision of traceable measurements for climate change models.